Suggester/Documentation/staff/approve.md

 # Command: approve
 ---
 ### Description
-Use this command to approve a suggestion (only available while the mode is set to `review`)
+Use this command to approve a suggestion

+?> This command is only available when the mode is set to **review**

 ### Usage
 Use `.approve [suggestion ID] (comment)` in any channel the bot can read & send messages in